 - Preparation is key – "Always unfold the fresh nappy and place it underneath the bum before removing the soiled nappy.
 Therefore you can just pull the soiled nappy away and slip the new one on without any accidents!"

 - Sizing is important – "Choose the right size by their weight rather than their age/mobility.
 When they're almost too big for their current size, move them into the next size up or else they'll overfill their current sized nappy."

 - Shop around – "Be prepared to try various types, cloth nappies, disposable nappies, to find what suits your lifestyle.
 Always put them in scented bags when used and dispose of in the outside bin so you don't stink your house out."

-In our latest nappies test, the cost of a disposable nappy started at 14c, and the most expensive was $1.
+In our latest nappies test, the cost of a disposable nappy starts at 14c, and the most expensive is $1.11.
 For cloth squares, prices range from $2–5 each and from $20–35 for modern cloth nappies.